spoddutur/spark-notes/wsg.md

 	- Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
 	- This is promising and clearly shows that this is right thing to do!!
 ![image](https://user-images.githubusercontent.com/22542670/27002326-b9833618-4dfc-11e7-9730-81306d0d0a4e.png)

-- **WholeStageCodeGeneration(WSCG) Benchmarking:**
-	- Join and Aggregations on 1Billion records on a single 2013 Macbook Pro finished in less than 1 sec.
-	- Please refer to [this](https://github.com/spoddutur/spark-notes/edit/master/wsg.md) databricks notebook where they carried out this experiment to join 1Billion records to evaluate performance of WSCG.

 ### Summary:
 **We’ve explored following in this article:**